yiisoft/yii-runner-roadrunner/UPGRADE.md

 ## Upgrade from 3.1.0

 - Added error handler at the run of the application `RoadRunnerGrpcApplicationRunner`
-- Using DI container for getting service class
+- DI container is now used for getting service classes
-- Added call run bootstrap and checking events at the run `gRPC` application
+- Added calls to run bootstrap and checking events in the run method of `gRPC` application

 ## Upgrade from 2.x